-- Content Editing of redundant data is a real hassle - Take advantage of CMS 7 features
+- Content Editing of redundant data is a real hassle - Take advantage of Sitecore XP 8.2 features

-By leveraging the new features in CMS 7, it's possible to use buckets and features like Ling based searches against custom product indexes, returning product objects through the new Hydration model.
+By leveraging the new features in CMS 7, it's possible to use buckets and features like Linq based searches against custom product indexes, returning product objects through the new Hydration model.
 The Hydration model is similar to NHydrate and Nhibernate.
-For more information, see the Data Definition API Cookbook for Sitecore 7
+For more information, see the latest version of Data Definition API Cookbook for Sitecore.

-Enable e-com vendors to easily map product data
+• Enable e-com vendors to easily map product data